Whiskey Springs, California

 Whiskey Springs is an unincorporated community in Mendocino County, California.
 It is located 8 mi north-northwest of Comptche, at an elevation of 600 feet (183 m).
-The location was named teamsters stopping there during trips.
+The location was named by teamsters stopping there during trips between the coast and interior.
 In 1936, a fire suppression camp consisting of temporary structures was built at the site.
 The camp was constructed by the Civilian Conservation Corps.
 As of 1936, the spring itself provided a year-round flow of water.
 In 1974, the United States Forest Service conducted redwood regeneration tests at Whiskey Springs.